cargilcm/re101micro/README.md

   search}  e.g.  ./micro my_file.txt +/dog {2}

-with the exceptions of scroll up/down, vsplit,hsplit &
+with the exceptions of scroll up/down, VSplit,HSplit (already declared by vsplit/hsplit) & insertenter (for which the go compiler noted there isn't an invokeable bufpane method by that name) the bufkeyctions from bufpane.go have been mapped into commands.go, so from within micro, you can now ctrl+e then type them and hit enter to see what they do in realtime, directly, instead of invoking in a lua plugin

-insertenter the bufkeuyctions from bufpane.go have been mapped into commands.go so from within micro you can now ctrl+e then type them to see what they do in realtime.
+ edit, i went  back to compare the regex output-i accidentally substituted the first capture group from my regex (\t\".*\":\s*)(\(.*), and subsequent substitution instead of the second group which meant the signatures on the func XYZCmd() were wrong on a few functions (unsurprisingly most of the key strings matched up to their function equivalents except some functions were kind of "overloaded" with an argumentless XYZActionCmd hence action in the name).
+I assume there was another reason if not also for the fact that vsplit() was defined so to disambiguate a little VSplitAction() may have been conceived).